McDevon/taxman-playdate/README.md

 - This console port is a work in progress, and has still missing features, including audio support
 - Many parts of the port are still hacky, including the image asset loading
+- This port is only tested in the simulator, and not on a real device yet

 # Licenses: